Key Takeaways

 No Extension Policy

 The High Potential Individual Visa does not allow extensions, and applicants must adhere to the stipulated duration.
 This means visa holders cannot extend their stay beyond the initial period granted.
-However, they can apply for other types of visas, such as the Skilled Worker Visa, to continue their stay in the UK.
+However, they can apply for other types of visas, such as the Skilled Worker Visa or Global Talent Visa, to continue their stay in the UK.

 Get Support Applying for a High Potential Individual Visa

 The High Potential Individual Visa offers a unique opportunity for highly skilled graduates to live and work in the UK without employer sponsorship.
-This visa provides employment and study options flexibility, though it does not directly lead to settlement.
+This visa provides employment and study options flexibility, though it does not directly lead to settlement or Indefinite Leave to Remain.

 While it may be a potential option, QC Immigration understands that whether the HPI visa is the correct route for you depends on individual circumstances.
 We recommend discussing your situation with our highly experienced immigration lawyers before proceeding with your application.
 We can help you explore alternative visa routes to help you find the best fit for your career and personal goals.